-Use the volume keys to adjust the ringer volume while in the home screen and the earpiece volume during a phone call.
-The upper volume key increases the volume and the lower volume key decreases the volume.
+Use the Volume Keys to adjust the Master Volume from the Home screen and the Earpiece volume during a phone call.
+The upper Volume Key increases the volume and the lower Volume Key decreases the volume.

-Keypad Volume is adjusted through the Volume & Vibrate submenu of the Sound menu:
+Keypad Volume can be adjusted through the Volume & Vibrate sub-menu of the Sound settings menu.

-Menu -> Settings -> 1 & Sound -> Pack Volume & Vibrate -> Pack Keypad -> Use to adjust volume and press (or).
+Menu -> Settings -> Sound -> Volume & Vibrate -> Keypad.
+Use to adjust the volume level and press (a).